brandonmcconnell/brandonmcconnell/README.md

 ### My latest tweets
 <!-- TWITTER:START -->
+- [@branmcconnell: Brandon McConnell Retweeted @frantzfries: People are missing the boat with autonomous agents by trying to hack together AGI.

+Find one API you can reliably interact…](https://twitter.com/branmcconnell/status/1646557978932412416)
 - [@branmcconnell: Brandon McConnell Retweeted @LinusEkenstam: AutoGPT, less noise more signal

 This is where you should pay attention